 Our schoolwide Title I program is a federally funded program designed to assist students who are having difficulty in reading.
 Students are identified as eligible for Title I services through achievement test scores, curriculum-based measures, local assessments, and/or teacher recommendation.
-Students receive additional reading assistance through small group instruction and other methods overseen by the Title I Reading teachers.
+Students receive additional reading assistance through small group instruction and other methods overseen by the Title I Reading Specialists.

-A Title I parent meeting will be held during Open House.
+A Title I Parent Meeting will be held during Meet the Teacher Night.
 Parents will be notified of additional meetings that occur.
 If you have any questions about the Title I program or eligibility requirements, please contact the elementary office.
+Appendix F contains documents related to the Title I program.